AI Leaf Identifier

 Examples: Oak, Maple, Birch, Magnolia

 Multiple leaflets attached to a common stem or rachis, forming a complete leaf.
-Compound leaves can be pinnate (feather-like) or palmate (hand-like) in arrangement.
+Can be pinnate (feather-like) or palmate (hand-like).

 Examples: Ash, Walnut, Horse Chestnut, Cannabis